National Museum of Modern Art Zagreb Croatia

 20th Century Paintings from 1918 to 1945

-This collection includes over 960 works created between 1918 and 1945, “representing the development of Croatian visual modernity between World War I and the end of World War II”.
-The period focus was on new and contemporary European art movements.
-This was a time, when Croatian artists were “congregating around the Spring Salon“.
+This collection includes 960+ works created between 1918-1945, “representing the development of Croatian visual modernity between World War I and the end of World War II”.
+The period focus was on new and contemporary European art movements, at a time, when Croatian artists were “congregating around the Spring Salon“.

 _____________